marknotton/craft-plugin-browser/README.md

 {{ local }}
 ```
 ## Session
-The Craft [HttpSessionSerive](https://craftcms.com/classreference/services/HttpSessionService#getIsStarted-detail) has been exposed, and is now acceible using Twig.
+The Craft [HttpSessionSerive](https://craftcms.com/classreference/services/HttpSessionService#getIsStarted-detail) has been exposed, and is now accessible using Twig.

 ```
 {{ browser.session.add('foo', true) }}